FAQs

 - What is your typical process for working with a new customer?

-We start by talking about breathing, because without breath support there is no singing.
-I offer a new visualization technique for breathing that (believe it or not) I was taught is "proven to increase lung capacity by 30%" IMMEDIATELY" - and after a few physical warm-ups we start matching pitch to the piano in a variety of ways, each with an end-goal achievement attached, and once you are well warmed I test your range both high end and low in 2 different ways the first few sessions in a manner that is foolproof to not damage your vocal chords no matter how far we stretch them.
-We can continue stretching and lengthening your vocal chords as long as your heart desires if increasing your range is one of your goals.
-Identifying your range also helps selecting songs that will give you skills you need to get where you want to be.
-For instance, with adult men with bass voices aspiring for hip-hop, R&B, or church choir goals the first song I set them to work on is usually something by Nat King Cole, for quite a number of reasons, with excellent cross-over techniques to other styles, good clean "classic" neutral warm tone.
-I DO NOT GIVE SINGING LESSONS!
+We start with a few physical stretches and exercises to prepare the body for singing, then discuss breathing techniques because without breath there is no sound.
+Then we use scales and arpeggios moving up and down chromatically to get your vocal cords good and stretched out and warmed up so I can truly test and Identify your range.
+This helps in selecting songs that will showcase your abilities brilliantly, or give you skills you need to get where you want to be.
+For instance, with adult men who claim to have no idea which songs they want to choose - with bass voices aspiring for hip-hop, R&B, or church choir goals the first song I set them to work on is usually something by Nat King Cole, for quite a number of reasons, with excellent cross-over techniques to other styles, good clean "classic" neutral warm tone.
+The best song there is for girls of all ages or women familiar with the Disney movie "Frozen" the most technically challenging and beautiful song I am aware of is "Let It Go" from that soundtrack.
 I am a vocal mechanics coach.
-What I have to offer you I used to present as a 3 hour college seminar, and I am constantly still gleaning the industry online seeking new material to further hone my craft and improve the presentation I have for working with you.
-When you have a good working knowledge of everything I have to offer - I will let you know and send you on your way - happily.
-I do NOT wrap students up "for life".
-If you are ALREADY performing live shows you may only need 3-8 coaching sessions to polish up what you already have so it shimmers and shines (maybe 1-3 coaching sessions if you're already enamored with the sound of yourselves - tools for your toolbox, not rules to live by).
-I also am willing to utilize 10 minutes of your lesson for "ear interval training" if you would like, as well as crash courses in music theory (see below for greater details on this), or the "history of" which bypasses what took me about 8 years of struggling with by the book, the answers I somehow came up with make sense, follow the rules, and are based in facts, but for some dumb reason nobody else has heard of doing it MY WAY but I have confirmed it with at least 8 college music professors and almost everybody I explain it to puts their hand over their eyes and shakes their head laughing saying "are you kidding me???
+What I have to offer you I used to present as a 2 hour college seminar, and I am constantly still gleaning the industry online seeking new material to further hone my craft and improve the presentation I have for working with you.
+Vocal music mastery has been a life-long pursuit for me, and if you want me holding your hand thru your current musical journey I'm honored to do so.
+If you are ALREADY performing live shows you may only feel that you need 3-8 coaching sessions to polish up what you already have so it shimmers and shines (maybe 1-3 coaching sessions if you're already enamored with the sound of yourselves - i offer tools for your toolbox, not rules to live by).
+For bands or performance groups these 1-3 sessions can be to get everyone unified on the exact same page to polish and shine for your upcoming performance or recording.
+EVERY artist and performance group should have at least a one hour consultation with a vocal mechanics coach BEFORE RECORDING ANYTHING.
+It makes no sense and damages trust with your fans if you distribute or post a recording then have your time consulting with a coach to bring your performance up to the next level following it, and your sound changes significantly in how you perform live.
+The recording they purchase at your shows may sound very different than what they heard live and in-person.
+This is a breach of trust with your fans!
+I also offer, if you would like, crash courses in music theory (see below for greater details on this), or the "history of" which bypasses what took me about 8 years of struggling with by the book, the answers I somehow came up with make sense, follow the rules, and are based in facts, but for some dumb reason nobody else has heard of doing it MY WAY but I have confirmed it with at least 8 college music professors and almost everybody I explain it to puts their hand over their eyes and shakes their head laughing saying "are you kidding me???
 I spent 4 or 6 or 8 years learning that by rote, and THAT'S why??? and it's ALWAYS true???
-Arghhhh!!!!" my daughters taught their Girl Scout Troop last year in 15 minutes what it took me over 6 years to learn by rote.
+Arghhhh!!!!" my daughters taught their Girl Scout Troop in 15 minutes what it took me over 6 years to learn by rote.
 Always glad to pass on the history blip that changed the world, literally.
 Makes jazz become a cinch even...

 - What education and/or training do you have that relates to your work?